Study Suggests Megan’s Law May Not Work

 A conviction for a sex crime in Minnesota can carry serious consequences.
 Minnesota’s predatory offender laws require anyone convicted of felony indecent exposure, child molestation, or any other kind of felony sex crime involving a child to register as a predatory offender.

 The stigma carried with a conviction for a sexual offense in Minnesota can follow a person for a lifetime.
-If you are facing charges, it is imperative that you speak with an experienced Minneapolis sex crimes attorney who can advise you of your rights.
+If you are facing charges, it is important that you speak with an experienced Minneapolis sex crimes attorney who can advise you of your rights.